|Other healthcare resources|

 A database containing 400,000+ records to provide a 'single point of access' to all doctoral theses produced by UK Higher Education.
 Many UK institutions support Open Access to their theses, so download of their digital and digitised theses is free to the researcher.
 A small number of participating institutions may not be able to offer Open Access and in this case the researcher may have to pay for the digitisation.

 A database covering all aspects of human impact to the environment and the relationship with disciplines such as agriculture, education, law, health and technology.
 Its collection of scholarly, government and general-interest titles includes content on global warming, green building, pollution, sustainable agriculture, renewable energy, recycling, etc.

-The Health Management Information Consortium database is a compilation of the databases DH-DATA and the King’s Fund.
+HMIC (Health Management Information Consortium database) is a compilation of the databases DH-DATA and the King’s Fund.
 For training materials and help guides on using the new NICE version of this database, click here.

 An independent organisation responsible for providing national guidance on promoting good health and preventing and treating ill health.
 Guidelines can be searched by health topic, type and date.
 Many Health Development Agency (HDA) publications are also available.